persanu13/DreamCity/README.md

 Instal nodeJS from website
 You first need to install pnpm so you write in terminal npm install -g pnpm You need to use pnpm install to install the node modules.
-After thet use pnpm dev to open local project
+After thet use pnpm dev to open local project.